coderkushonline/cinematch/README.md

     - **Streamlit** for a modern, responsive, and interactive user interface.
 - **Search Functionality**: Instant search across thousands of movie titles.
 - **Responsive Design**: Premium dark-themed UI that looks great on any screen.
+- **Vibecoded Frontend/UI**: The frontend was vibecoded with anti-gravity to ensure a premium and fluid user experience.

 ## 🛠️ Tech Stack